 Mount Beauty is situated at the bottom of Victoria’s highest mountain, Mt Bogong.
-Traditionally the area was visited by the Dhudhuroa and Yaitmathang peoples who hunted along the Kiewa River (from the Indigenous word meaning ‘sweet water’).
-Mt Bogong (which is also an Indigenous name meaning ‘Big Moth’) played a significant role for Aboriginal poples, who would come to Mt Bogong each year to conduct ceremonies, perform rituals and to settle disputes.
-The communities would gather Bogong moths from the foot of the mountain and feast on them.
+Traditionally the area was visited by the Dhudhuroa and Yaitmathang peoples who hunted along the Kiewa (from the Aboriginal word meaning ‘sweet water’) River.
+Mt Bogong (which is also an Aboriginal name meaning ‘Big Moth’) played a significant role for Aboriginal peoples, who would come to Mt Bogong each year to conduct ceremonies, perform rituals and to settle disputes.
+The communities would gather and feast on Bogong moths from the foot of the mountain.

 It is believed that Hume and Hovell visited the Kiewa Valley in November of 1824.
 The rich fertile land brought European settlers to the area in 1835.

 Some of the earliest known settlers were the Richardson, Maddison and Holland families.
 It is said that Charles Richardson named the town Mount Beauty when admiring the view from the top of a steep spur on his run.